Get Schooled

 • You can work up to 8 hours per day when school is not in session.

-• You can work up to 40 hours during a non-school week (like spring break or during the summer if you are not taking class).
+• You can work up to 40 hours during a non-school week (like spring break or during the summer if you are not taking classes).

-• You can only work between 7 a.m. and 7 p.m. on any day, however these hours are extended to 9 p.m. between June 1st through Labor Day (the first Monday of September).
+• You can only work between 7 a.m. and 7 p.m. on any day.
+However, these hours are extended to 9 p.m. between June 1st and Labor Day (the first Monday of September).

-You may need sign-off from your parent/guardian, school, or both before you work!
+You may need a sign off from your parent/guardian, school, or both before you work!

-The federal government sets some basic rules for working as a 14 or 15 year-old.
-The main reason is to keep youth safe and make sure their education is still coming first!
-Each state, however, also can set their own rules for work requirements for teens.
-In some states this means needing a parent or guardian to sign-off on a work permit.
-In some states this means you'll need your school to sign-off on a work permit.
-And in some states you need both or neither!
-Check out our map of U.S. labor laws for teens below and make sure that you check with any employer when you’re applying and they can help you out!
+The federal government sets some basic rules for working as a 14- or 15-year-old.
+These rules keep youth safe and make sure their education is coming first!
+Each state, however, can also set their own work requirements for teens.
+Some states require a parent or guardian to sign off on a work permit.
+Other states require schools to sign off on work permits.
+Some states may require both or neither!
+Check out our map of U.S. labor laws for teens below and make sure that you check with any employer when you’re applying to learn more!

 You are only allowed to do certain jobs